P456225/TEXTBI/README.md

+## TEXTBI

-TEXTBI is an banner image creator platform for youtubers.
+TEXTBI is a banner and profile picture creator built for YouTubers, content creators, and anyone who wants a clean, eye-catching profile image.